 The maximum allowable tax credit amount is the Qualified Basis multiplied by the Applicable Credit Rate.
-However, the actual amount of tax credit awarded could be less than the maximum allowable if the financial analysis reveals the project would still be feasible with fewer tax credits (gap method).
-The tax credit is available each year for 10 years.
+However, the actual amount of tax credit awarded could be less than the maximum allowable if the financial analysis reveals the project would still be feasible with fewer tax credits (gap method) or if the calculation exceeds the amount allowed under Section III, D, 3 (Developer and Project Funding Limits).
+The tax credits awarded are available each year for 10 years.